Mark Making & Sound: Part Two

 By Paula Briggs

 Mark making underpins all drawing activity.
-In Part Three of Mark Making and Sound we explore how we can use the rhythm and personality of a piece of music to give our observational drawings a sense of flow and playfulness.
+In Part Two of Mark-Making and Sound, we explore how we might capture the spirit of a piece of music through abstract mark-making.

-This resource can be used with ages 6 through to adults and takes between 5 to 15 minutes.
+This resource can be used with ages 6 through to adults and takes between 5 minutes and 15 minutes.

-Please use this exercise in context of the other Mark Making and Sound exercises here.
-The text explanations on the other resources in this series apply to this resource too.
+Please use this exercise in the context of the other Mark Making and Sound exercises here.
+The text explanations on the other resources in this series apply to this resource, too.

 Note to Teachers: